The world looks best in a portrait mode. So does our website :)

 While Tata Salt and Tata Sampann are now a part of Tata Consumer Products following a rejig of the product portfolio, Tata Chemicals continues to prioritise the needs of the nation through its vast product line.

-In fact, Tata Chemicals’ entire product line owes its existence to the goal enshrined in its vision statement, Serving Society Through Science.
+In fact, Tata Chemicals’ entire product line owes its existence to the goal enshrined in its vision statement, Serving Society through Science.
 Identifying the areas in which it could add value, the company had coined the acronym, LIFE, in 2015, to stand for Living, Industry and Farm Essentials, areas where it could harness the power of science to touch human lives.

-One of the earliest products developed by the Innovation Centre was Tata Swach, a nanotechnology enhanced water purifier developed in collaboration with the Tata Research Development and Design Centre.
+One of the earliest products developed by the Tata Chemicals Innovation Centre in Pune was Tata Swach, a nanotechnology enhanced water purifier developed in collaboration with the Tata Research Development and Design Centre.
 The product made clean drinking water available at a low cost.
 The Innovation Centre was driven to work towards the aim of resolving the issue of impure drinking water, an issue that is compounded by the high cost of water purifiers and the lack of awareness.

 In fact, the generation of fly ash, a waste product that would otherwise occupy landfills, is being converted into cement for efficient waste utilisation.